 Sagada is the most popular tourism destination in Mountain Province.
 However, one barangay in the said province can also rival Sagada in terms of natural beauty.
 This is not to compare.
 But to tell you, that you do not have to endure the massive jams and endless queues during peak seasons in Sagada.
 This barangay is known as Belwang.
 It is a rustic paradise waiting to be discovered and be known as a premium ecotourism destination.
+Now, let us walk you through the wonders of Belwang, Sadanga.

 Getting to Know Belwang, Sadanga More